brandonjackson/make-chatterbot/README.md

 ----------

 - Add header with cool ASCII image when first loaded
-- Make it easy to add custom AIML files
+- Accept a list of AIML files (or a directory of files) to make it easy to load custom intelligences
+- Automatically re-build cache when new files detected
+- Add command line option to enable a tabula rassa (i.e. disable loading the standard AIML file set)
+- Add "teaching mode" that displays the AIML pattern that the input was matched to, so that the user can see what's going on beneath the hood
-- Add support for different TTS engines
+- Add support for different TTS engines (e.g. Festival)

 Links
 -----